What is Physical Therapy?

-Please see below for a list of conditions treated by physical therapists and physical therapist assistance around the country:
+Please see below for a list of conditions treated by physical therapists and physical therapist assistants around the country:

 Arthritis, Traumatic Brain Injury (TBI), stroke, balance, hand injuries, incontinence, back pain, rotator cuff pain, Carpal Tunnel Syndrome, stroke, Multiple Sclerosis, burns, developmental delays, concussion, tennis elbow, Chronic Obstructive Pulmonary Disease (COPD), headaches, pelvic pain, sports injuries, dislocations, Lymphedema, fractures, and osteoporosis to name a few.